Criteria for Publication

 In keeping with our mission to publish all methodologically and ethically rigorous research, we will consider submissions reporting negative and null results.

-Clinical case reports, hypothesis or proposal papers, protocols, letters, commentaries, essays, clinical practice guidelines, monographs, or other types of secondary literature will not be considered.
+Clinical case reports, hypothesis or proposal papers, protocols, letters, commentaries, essays, monographs, or other types of secondary literature will not be considered.

 Previously Published Studies

-PLOS Global Public Health does not accept for publication studies that have already been published, in whole or in part, elsewhere in the peer-reviewed literature.
+PLOS Mental Health does not accept for publication studies that have already been published, in whole or in part, elsewhere in the peer-reviewed literature.
 All figures included in manuscripts should be original, and should not have been published in any previous publications.

 In addition, we will not consider submissions that are currently under consideration for publication elsewhere.